tristanpendergrass/idle-game/notes/Events.md

 * Attempt to smelt some ore
 	* 50% chance of failure, deterministic loss of 1 ore
 	* 50% chance of success, deterministic gain of 1 ingot, loss of 1 ore
-		* 50% chance of gold due to gaining ingot
+		* 50% chance of coin due to gaining ingot
-			* 50% chance of ruby due to gaining gold
+			* 50% chance of ruby due to gaining coin

 ```
 Effects =